Choosing the best sunscreen will keep you and your family safe.

 Some sunscreen brands use mineral blockers like zinc oxide and titanium dioxide.
-These ingredients are effective in blocking UV rays and won't harm the environment.
+These ingredients block UV rays and won't harm the environment.

-Furthermore, dermatologists say that chemical-free or mineral-based sunscreen are better for people with sensitive skin.
+Furthermore, dermatologists say that chemical-free or mineral-based sunscreen is better for people with sensitive skin.

 Our Picks for The Best Biodegradable and Reef-Safe Sunscreen

-All of the sunscreen brands on our list are members of the Safe Sunscreen Council.
+All the sunscreen brands on our list are members of the Safe Sunscreen Council.

 Kokua Sun Care has everything you hope to see in a reef-safe sunscreen.
 This natural zinc sunscreen includes antioxidants grown in Hawaii.
-Most importantly, it rubs in clear and complies with all sunscreen ban laws around the world.
+Most importantly, it rubs in clearly and complies with all sunscreen bans.